azriel91/peace/doc/src/ideas.md

 </details>

 <details>
 <summary>13.
-Upgrades: Tolerate optional or different workspace params / item spec params / states</summary>
+Upgrades: Tolerate optional or different workspace params / item params / states</summary>
 <div>

-When new workspace params are added, or new item specs are added to a flow, existing `*_params.yaml`, `item_spec_params.yaml`, and `states_*.yaml` may not contain values for those newly added params / item specs.
+When new workspace params are added, or new items are added to a flow, existing `*_params.yaml`, `item_params.yaml`, and `states_*.yaml` may not contain values for those newly added params / items.

 Automation software should be able to:

 * Work with missing parameters.
 * Work with changed parameter types.

-When workspace params / item specs are removed from a flow, leftover params / state are no longer used.
+When workspace params / items are removed from a flow, leftover params / state are no longer used.
 However, we may want to do one of:

 * Notify the user to clean up unused params
 * Peace should ignore it
-* Inform the automator to still register the item spec, so that old execution may be loaded.
+* Inform the automator to still register the item, so that old execution may be loaded.

 </div>
 </details>